 All perimeters will require points of access and for secure perimeters, this is the optimal location for controlling access for authorised personnel.
-Controlling access at the perimeter provides maximum stand-off, which reduces the risk to the assets/personnel located within the site and maximises the opportunity to respond to a threat.
 For the purposes of this guidance, CPNI use the terms Entry/Exit, Access and Check Points interchangeably.

 Access points, by their nature, provide channels for people, vehicles and materials to move through the perimeter.
 Consequently, they are vulnerable to a wide range of hostile activity, including for example: